mliezun/mliezun.github.io/src/pages/md/2025-10-16-benchmarking-wagtail.md

 I've been curious about how different Python versions perform in real-world web applications.
 Python keeps getting faster with each release, but I wanted to see how much of a difference it actually makes when running a real application under load.

-So I decided to benchmark **Wagtail CMS**—a Django-based content management system, tested across 8 different Python versions.
+So I decided to benchmark **Wagtail CMS** a Django-based content management system, tested across 8 different Python versions.
 This is the first in what I hope will be a series of benchmarks testing different Python web applications.

 Here's what I tested: